Molluscum contagiosum: symptoms, treatment and prevention

 Symptoms tend to be much worse and the infection can last for longer in people with weakened immune systems from illnesses such as cancer, HIV or AIDS.

-You will need to visit your doctor to have molluscum contagiosum diagnosed.
+You will need to visit your doctor or sexual health clinic to have molluscum contagiosum diagnosed.
 The growths can be removed with several different treatments, usually by freezing the growths or removal with a small needle.

 Molluscum contagiosum is a virus, so once you have it, the symptoms may come back again.
 However, it can be treated easily by attending an appointment with your GP or local STI clinic.